 A Day in New York with Sarah - 11/24/2017

-Julie, Jenny and I met with Sarah at the USS Intrepid Sea, Air & Space Museum is an American on Manhattan’s west side.
+Julie, Jenny and I met with Sarah at the USS Intrepid Sea, Air & Space Museum on Manhattan’s west side.
 We toured the aircraft carrier and saw the many exhibits, including the Space Shuttle Enterprise, Concorde and a A-12 seen in the movie I am Legend where Will Smith hit a golf ball off the wing of the plane.
 We toured the bridge of the ship and met two former crew members.
 We also rode one of the ship’s aircraft elevators.

 Next, Sarah led us to Times Square where she wanted to eat a Impossible Burger at The Counter.
 I ordered a grilled chicken with pineapple on a pretzel bun and sweet potato fries.